tfennelly/jenkins-js-samples/step-04-externalize-libs/README.md

 potentially result in multiple jQuery instances (and Bootstrap, Moment.js etc) being loaded.
 What we really want in this kind of situations is to have slimmer/lighter "App" bundles, all sharing the same jQuery etc.

-In `step-04-externalize-libs`, we will use [jenkins-js-modules] to load HPI bundled versions of [bootstrap-detached] and Moment.js.
+In `step-04-externalize-libs`, we build on top of <a href="../../../tree/master/step-03-more-npm-packs">step-03-more-npm-packs</a>, using [jenkins-js-modules] to load HPI bundled versions of [bootstrap-detached] and Moment.js.
 This means that `step-04-externalize-libs`s `.js` [bundle] will no longer include these dependencies and it's size will reduce to less than 30Kb (as opposed to 300Kb).
 Note that this change should not require app `.js` code changes.
 The only changes should be in how we build the app [bundle].